 Ms. Thompson received her Bachelor of Science from Lincoln University and earned the prestigious Chartered Property Casualty Underwriter designation, as well as the Chartered Life Underwriter designation with The American College.
 She is also a 2011 graduate of the Sorensen Institute for Political Leadership at the University of Virginia.

 Part of her community connection includes serving as a board member on multiple organizations — the Chesapeake Community Services Board, League of Women Voters of South Hampton Roads, Hampton Roads Chamber of Commerce (Norfolk Division), and TCC’s Network for Empowering Women Students (N.E.W.S.).

 Honorary Board Member

-Christian Koestler is the vice president of operations for STIHL Inc., the headquarters for U.S. operations for the worldwide STIHL Group.
-He is responsible for directing U.S. activities in the areas of manufacturing, engineering, materials and procurement, logistics, buildings, maintenance and quality assurance.
+While at STIHL, he was responsible for directing U.S. activities in the areas of manufacturing, engineering, materials and procurement, logistics, buildings, maintenance and quality assurance.

 Legal Counsel to the Foundation

 Bill Nusbaum is a partner at Williams Mullen.
 He focuses his practice on commercial real estate transactions, economic development incentives, hospitality transactions, tax-exempt housing, industrial development and qualified 501(c)(3) bonds and alcoholic beverage licensing.